IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Updates the metadata for a dataset.
 If a draft of the dataset already exists, the metadata of that draft is overwritten; otherwise, a new draft is created with this metadata.

-You must download a JSON representation of the dataset, edit the JSON you download, and then send the updated JSON to the Dataverse server.
+You must download a JSON representation of the dataset, edit the JSON you download, and then send the updated JSON to the Dataverse installation.

-For example, after making your edits, your JSON file might look like :download:`dataset-update-metadata.json <../_static/api/dataset-update-metadata.json>` which you would send to Dataverse like this:
+For example, after making your edits, your JSON file might look like :download:`dataset-update-metadata.json <../_static/api/dataset-update-metadata.json>` which you would send to the Dataverse installation like this:

 .. code-block:: bash